After the holiday, you may be left wondering what's the best way to dispose of your Christmas tree, wrapping paper, and all that cooking grease!

 The City encourages recycling to keep these items out of the landfill and help protect our environment.
 Here's how you can have a greener holiday:

-- Christmas trees: Raleigh residential customers can leave their bare Christmas trees (no decorations, no lights, no tinsel, no tree stands, please) at the curb and our crews will pick them up on your regular recycling day.
+- Christmas trees: Raleigh residential customers can leave their bare Christmas trees (no decorations, no lights, no tinsel, no tree stands, please) at the curb and our yard waste crews will pick up.
 Your tree will be turned into mulch for our local parks.
 Real trees only, please!
 Artificial trees cannot be recycled.
+Find your garbage, recycling and yard waste service day

 - Boxes: Remove all styrofoam packing and plastic wrap and flatten boxes before you put them in the recycle cart.
 Extra-long boxes should be broken down into smaller pieces so they fit inside the cart.